P3n3tr4t0r/corsair_lcd_tool_v2/README.md

 # WHY
 Because Corsair decided to do nothing for Linux users.
-If I have some time I might also integrate RGB Controllers in another repo!
+If I have some time I might also integrate RGB Controllers in another repo with a fork of this!

 # Thanks to
 - [UDPSendToFailed](https://github.com/UDPSendToFailed "UDPSendToFailed") for the work.
 The main functionality is all in [corsair_lcd_tool](https://github.com/UDPSendToFailed/corsair_lcd_tool "corsair_lcd_tool")